 Procedure for student: To have courses considered for transfer, you must discuss with your major adviser and/or advisory committee your proposal to use specific courses from other institutions.
 Within the guidelines established by the Graduate School, the advisory committee will identify courses acceptable for transfer and will record these courses on your GS2 Plan of Study.
 You must then have an official transcript sent from the institution(s) where credit was earned to the Office of Enrolled Student Services, 104D Sikes Hall.
 Only when courses have been verified by Enrolled Services to meet all Graduate School requirements will they be approved for application toward the degree.
 This approval should be secured as early as practical once you matriculate into a Clemson University degree program.
-The Office of Enrolled Student Services and the Graduate School have final authority to approve or deny requests for course transfer.
-No faculty or staff outside the Office of Enrolled Student Services or the Graduate School have the authority to approve this type of request.
+The Office of Enrolled Student Services and the Graduate School have final authority to approve or deny requests for course the authority to approve this type of request.